smoope/SwiftyTraverson/README.md

 ### Authenticating requests

-In case of server requires an authentiction, you can use built-in or custom implementation of `TraversonAuthenticator` protocol.
+In case of server requires an authentication, you can use built-in or custom implementation of `TraversonAuthenticator` protocol.

 The example shows usage of HTTP basic authentication: